UserXP-web/ReSukiSU/docs/README.md

 ## Compatibility Status

-- SukiSU officially supports Android GKI 2.0 devices (kernel 5.10+).
+- ReSukiSU officially supports Android GKI 2.0 devices (kernel 5.10+).

 - Older kernels (4.4+) are also compatible, but the kernel will have to be built manually.